Education and Outreach

-We are also particularly interested in promoting the role of women in science, technology and engineering.
+We are also particularly interested in promoting diversity within marine science, including gender diversity.

-Also if you are keen to get involved generally, in outreach/education with the Challenger Society, do let me know.
+If you are keen to get involved in outreach/education with the Challenger Society, do let us know.

 If you are attending an education and outreach event and need resources, then please click here, or use the link on the left to access a list of useful Ocean Science resources and materials.